Chinatowns in Europe: United Kingdom

 Chinese people in the UK are relatively dispersed, and do not form ethnic enclaves as in many other countries, although most are to be found in large cities, several of which have Chinatowns, and the South-East.
 The largest Chinatown is in central London in the Soho area, established in the 1950s and 1960s.
-Other UK Chinatowns are found in the English cities of Liverpool, Birmingham, Manchester, Leeds (though not official) and Newcastle, the Scottish cities of Glasgow and Edinburgh, the Welsh capital Cardiff and a growing population of Chinese immigrants are present in Belfast, Northern Ireland.
+Other UK Chinatowns are found in the English cities of Liverpool, Birmingham, Manchester and Newcastle, the Scottish city of Glasgow and a growing population of Chinese immigrants are present in Edinburgh, the Welsh capital Cardiff and Belfast, Northern Ireland.

 London

 Soho is the main Chinatown currently but not the original Chinatown, which was located near the docks along the Thames as the Chinese arrived from Canton, which was the major international port of China in the early 18th century.
 Opium could not be legally traded in China proper initially and opium was inspected and traded in London by the Keswicks and the Taipans.
 Silk and porcelain, as well as tea were loaded here, where a Chinese community thrived near Canton Street in the Docklands.

 London's current Chinatown in Soho is mainly commercially planned in the 1950s with many Chinese restaurants and businesses to detract from the sex trade in Soho.
 A new Chinese gate over Wardour Street marking the entrance to Leicester Square is planned as well.
 London's Chinatown is undergoing gentrification, with a £50 million planned regeneration.

 There are plans to re-enact London's original Chinese district in Canary Wharf and the Docklands in Limehouse as part of the wider regeneration of East London to attract Chinese tourists.
 This area was bombed out, as with much of London, during the Blitz in the Second World War causing a relocation of the few ethnic Chinese who had lived there to other areas.

 The Hakkas could not afford the rents from the Cantonese landlords, and moved out to Croydon where rents were very much cheaper to start businesses.
 As a result, other Chinese-run businesses can be found far away from central London, such as suburban Croydon.

-Many rich Chinese in London in the professional services industry live in Canary Wharf.
-The children of dynastic scions from China live in Kensington and Chelsea near the Victoria and Albert Museum.
-The Beijingers live near the Chinese Embassy at Marylebone, and Fitzrovia has been revitalized to cash in on their condo purchasing power.

-The Government of Singapore owns the entire stretch of hotels around Cromwell Road, and most of the tenants in the Imperial College area in South Kensington are from Singapore.
-In the 1960s to 1970s, the humbler Chinese from ex-colonies lived near Portobello Road which has now been gentrified into a hipster market, and exclusive enclave.
+The Government of Singapore owns the entire stretch of hotels around Cromwell Road.

-The Hong Kong Chinese normally live in Soho.